nchronas/upsat_msc_thesis/index.md

 of UPSat regarding the command & control module and the OBC is introduced.

-Single event effects and rad hard {#single-event-effects-and-rad-hard .Style1}
+Single event effects and rad hard
 ---------------------------------

 The most characteristic issue, during the design and operation of